maxharlow/graphik/README.md

 Try it here: [http://tbij.github.io/graphik] (http://tbij.github.io/graphik)

-Paste your data in, configure the title and other furniture, and export either a PNG or SVG file.
-If necessary an SVG can then be imported into Adobe Illustrator for final touches.
+Paste your data in, configure the title and other furniture, then export an image file.
+If necessary the image could then be imported into Adobe Illustrator for any final touches.

 Customising
 -----------

 Unlike [other chart-creating tools] (#similar-tools) Graphik makes it is easy to customise the style of the charts it creates.
 By default, Graphik uses the house style of [the Bureau of Investigative Journalism] (http://www.thebureauinvestigates.com/), but you can easily customise it to your own.
+To do so:

 1. Fork this repository.
 2. In your forked version edit `vendor-style.css`, which defines the colours, fonts, and other stylistic elements, and `vendor-layout.json`, which controls how the different elements of the chart are postioned.